magento/pwa-studio/packages/npm-is/README.md

 early as possible.
 Add a `preinstall` script to prevent the wrong package manager from even beginning to install dependencies.
-Use `npx` to dynamically install `npm-is` before any other modules are installed.

 ```diff
  {